 NTA has released sample numerical questions of JEE Main 2020.
 Candidates can use these to understand the type of questions that may be asked in the actual exam.

 JEE Main Question Papers of Past Years

-It is important to check all JEE Main question papers from the past years.
-This will allow students to gauge the important topics, understand how the exam will be like, improve their time management skills as well as increase their speed of answering on the JEE Main exam day.
+It is important to check all past year question papers to gauge the important topics, understand how the exam will be like, improve time management skills as well as increase speed of answering on the JEE Main exam day.